Quasi-Random Sequences¶ ↑

 Quasi-random number generator algorithms¶ ↑

-In creating a generator by the method GSL::QRng.alloc(T, d)
+In creating a generator by the method GSL::QRng.alloc(T, d),

-is given by a String or a Fixnum
+the algorithm type T is given by a String or a Fixnum

 constant.
 The following quasi-random sequence algorithms are available,